axelclark/gatsby-tailwindcss-blog/src/pages/2020-02-29-deploy-phoenix-to-digital-ocean/index.md

 app_1  | 18:23:28.190 [info] Access DockerPhxWeb.Endpoint at http://localhost:4000
 ```

 Now visit `localhost/users` to see the index of users.
-NOTE: after we changed the url port, you will now vist `localhost` instead of `localhost:4000`
+NOTE: after we changed the url port, you will now visit `localhost` instead of `localhost:4000`

-To shutdown your system use Ctr-C and `docker-compose down`:
+To shutdown your system use Ctrl-C and `docker-compose down`:

 ```bash
 ^CGracefully stopping... (press Ctrl+C again to force)